UchennaOkafor/EstimationSuite-API/readme.md

 # EstimationSuite-API
 This project is a REST API developed using Laravel.
+This API compliments the client side C# application I developed.

 ##GET
 GET